-NAME OF SUB-FUND PREFERRED SECURITIES INCOME FUND Formation Expenses Formation expenses of Class AA, AA (AUD Hedged), AA (CAD Hedged), AA (HKD), AA Inc, AA (AUD Hedged) Inc, AA (CAD Hedged) Inc, AA (HKD) Inc, AA (SGD Hedged) Inc, AA (USD) MDIST (G), AA (AUD Hedged) MDIST (G), AA (CAD Hedged) MDIST (G), AA (HKD) MDIST (G), AA (SGD Hedged) MDIST (G), I, I3, I3 Inc of the Sub-Fund amounted to approximately US\$30,000 and are amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.
+Name of Sub-Fund Preferred Securities Income Fund Formation Expenses Formation expenses of Class AA, AA (AUD Hedged), AA (CAD Hedged), AA (HKD), AA Inc, AA (AUD Hedged) Inc, AA (CAD Hedged) Inc, AA (HKD) Inc, AA (SGD Hedged) Inc, AA (USD) MDIST (G), AA (AUD Hedged) MDIST (G), AA (CAD Hedged) MDIST (G), AA (HKD) MDIST (G), AA (SGD Hedged) MDIST (G), I, I3, I3 inc of the Sub-Fund amounted to approximately US\$30,000 and are amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.
 Formation expenses of Class R (USD) MDIST (G) and R (HKD) MDIST (G) of Asia Pacific REIT Fund, Global Multi-Asset Diversified Income Fund and Preferred Securities Income Fund amounted to approximately US\$2,200 and are amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.
 Formation expenses of Class AA (RMB Hedged) MDIST (G) and AA (GBP Hedged) MDIST (G) of the Sub-Fund amounted to approximately US\$2,500 and are amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.
-Formation expenses for Class I5 (GBP) Acc, I5 (EUR) Acc, I5 (CHF) Acc, I6 (GBP) Acc, I6 (EUR) Acc and I6 (CHF) Acc of the Asia Pacific REIT Fund, Asian Small Cap Equity Fund, Dragon Growth Fund, Global Equity Fund, Healthcare Fund, India Equity Fund, Sustainable Asia Equity Fund and U.S. Equity Fund, I5 (GBP Hedged) Acc, I5 (EUR Hedged) Acc, I6 (CHF Hedged) Acc, I6 (GBP Hedged) Acc, I6 (EUR Hedged) Acc and I6 (CHF Hedged) Acc of the Asia Total Return Fund, China Total Return Bond, Global Multi-Asset Diversified Income Fund, Preferred Income Fund, Sustainable Asia Bond Fund and USD Income Fund and Class I5 Acc and I6 Acc of the Asia Pacific REIT Fund, Asian Total Return Fund, Asian Small Cap Equity Fund, China Total Return Bond, Dragon Growth Fund, Global Equity Fund, Global Multi-Asset Diversified Income Fund, Healthcare Fund, India Equity Fund, Preferred Income Fund, Sustainable Asia Bond Fund, Sustainable Asia Equity Fund, USD Income Fund and U.S. Equity Fund amounted to approximately \$6,500 in aggregate and are amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.
+Formation expenses for Class I5 (GBP) Acc, I5 (EUR) Acc, I5 (CHF) Acc, I6 (GBP) Acc, I6 (EUR) Acc and I6 (CHF) Acc of the Asia Pacific REIT Fund, Asian Small Cap Equity Fund, Dragon Growth Fund, Global Equity Fund, Healthcare Fund, India Equity Fund, Sustainable Asia Equity Fund and U.S. Equity Fund, I5 (GBP Hedged) Acc, I5 (CHF Hedged) Acc, I6 (EUR Hedged) Acc, I5 (CHF Hedged) Acc, I6 (GBP Hedged) Acc, I6 (EUR Hedged) Acc and I6 (CHF Hedged) Acc of the Asia Total Return Fund, Global Multi-Asset Diversified Income Fund, Dragon Growth Fund, Asia Small Cap Equity Fund, Dragon Growth Fund, Asia Total Return Fund, Bohal Multi-Asset Diversified Income Fund, Asia Pacific REIT Fund, Asia Total Return Fund, Asset Diversified Income Fund, Healthcare Fund, India Equity Fund, VID Income Fund and U.S. Equity Fund amounted to approximately US\$6,500 in aggregate and are amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.
 Formation expenses for Class I MDIST (G) of the Sub-Fund amounted to approximately US\$5,000 and are amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.
-Formation expenses of Class AA (JPY Hedged) MDIST (G) of the Global Multi-Asset Diversified Income Fund and Preferred Securities Income Fund amounted to approximately US\$12,500 and will be amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.
+Formation expenses of Class AA (JPY Hedged) MDIST (G) of the Global Multi- Asset Diversified Income Fund and Preferred Securities Income Fund amounted to approximately US\$12,500 and will be amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.
+Formation expenses of Class AA (NZD Hedged) MDIST (G), Class F (HKD) MDIST (G) and F (USD) MDIST (G) of the Global Multi-Asset Diversified Income Fund and Preferred Securities Income Fund amounted to approximately US\$20,000 and will be amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.

+APPENDIX II

-APPENDIX II - STATUTORY AND GENERAL INFORMATION
+STATUTORY AND GENERAL INFORMATION

-1. THE COMPANY
+1. The Company